calebnance/jekyll_blog-calebnance/_posts/jquery/2013-01-27-very-easy-accordion-with-jquery-from-scratch.markdown

 ---
 layout: post
 title: "Very Easy Accordion With jQuery From Scratch"
 date: 2013-01-27 17:07:22 -0500
 excerpt: Super simple accordion using jquery
 comments: true
 categories: jquery
-tags: easy help html howto javascript jquery
+tags: javascript jquery html howto
 ---
 This is an accordion I wrote for a site a while back.
 I turn to this code every time I need a quick and easy accordion for a site.